-The activities of the Company - principally the exploration and development of the Property - are currently financed through the completion of equity offerings.
+The activities of the Company - principally the acquisition, exploration and development of mineral properties - are currently financed through the completion of equity offerings.
 There is no assurance that equity financing will be available to the Company in the amounts or at the times desired or on terms that are acceptable to the Company, if at all.